bcecilio/NYTimesBestsellers/README.md

     }
 ```

-Used one geeneric client so we didn't have to write numerous api clients that served the same purpose.
+Used one generic client so we didn't have to write numerous api clients that served the same purpose.

 ##  GIF